Data Protection Addendum

 This Data Protection Addendum (“Addendum”) is an add-on to the Purchasing Terms and Conditions found at http://www.procurement.virginia.edu/pagepterms.
 It is applicable only in those situations where the Selected Firm/Vendor provides goods or services under a Purchase Order which necessitate that the Selected Firm/Vendor create, obtain, transmit, use, maintain, process, or dispose of University Data (as defined in the Definitions Section of this Addendum) in order to fulfill its obligations to the University.

-NOTE REGARDING PATIENT/HEALTH PLAN PARTICIPANT INFORMATION: If the Selected Firm/Vendor will receive, create, or come into non-incidental contact with individually identifiable health information of UVA patients or UVA Health Plan participants -- “Protected Health Information” as that term is defined in regulations under the Health Insurance Portability and Accountability Act of 1996 ( “HIPAA”), at 45 C.F.R.
-Part 160.103 -- the Business Associate Addendum applies in addition to this Data Protection Addendum.
-Where noted herein, certain sections of the Business Associate Addendum replace sections of this Data Protection Addendum as regards Protected Health Information.
+NOTE REGARDING PATIENT/HEALTH PLAN PARTICIPANT INFORMATION: If the Selected Firm/Vendor, through work with one of the University’s designated “health care components” identified here, will receive, create, or come into non-incidental contact with individually identifiable health information of UVA patients or UVA Health Plan participants -- “Protected Health Information” as that term is defined in regulations under the Health Insurance Portability and Accountability Act of 1996 ( “HIPAA”), at 45 C.F.R.
+Part 160.103 -- the Business Associate Addendum found at http://www.procurement.virginia.edu/pagebusinessadd applies in addition to this Data Protection Addendum.
+Where noted herein, certain sections of the Business Associate Addendum replace sections of this Data Protection Addendum as regards Protected Health Information (PHI).

 This Addendum sets forth the terms and conditions pursuant to which University Data will be protected by the Selected Firm/Vendor during the term of the Parties Agreement and after its termination.

 a.
-“End User” means the individuals authorized by the University to access and use the Services provided by the Selected Firm/Vendor under this agreement.
+“End User” means an individual authorized by the University to access and use the Services provided by the Selected Firm/Vendor under this agreement.

 c.
 “Securely Destroy” means taking actions that render data written on physical (e.g., hardcopy, microfiche, etc.) or electronic media unrecoverable by both ordinary and extraordinary means.
-These actions must meet or exceed those sections of the National Institute of Standards and Technology (NIST) SP 800-88 guidelines relevant to data categorized as high security.
+These actions must meet or exceed those sections of the National Institute of Standards and Technology (NIST) SP 800-88, REV 1 guidelines relevant to data categorized as high security.

 e.
 “Services” means any goods or services acquired by the University of Virginia from the Selected Firm/Vendor.

 f.
-“University Data” includes all Personally Identifiable Information and other information that is not intentionally made generally available by the University on public websites or publications, including but not limited to business, administrative and financial data, intellectual property, and patient, student and personnel data.
+“University Data” includes Protected University Data and any other information that is created, possessed or used by the University or is intentionally made generally available by the University on public websites or publications, including but not limited to business, administrative and financial data, intellectual property, and patient, student, and personnel data.

 2. Rights and License in and to the University Data